MuzakkirHossainMinhaz/practice-dart/README.md

 ### Dart Syntax

--   **Whitespaces and Line Breaks :** Dart ignores spaces, tabs, and newlines.
+-   **Whitespace and Line Breaks :** Dart ignores spaces, tabs, and newlines.
 -   **Case Sensitivity :** Dart is case-sensitive.
 That means Dart differentiates between uppercase and lowercase letters.
 For example "Hello" and "hello" are not the same.
 -   **Comments :** Dart supports single-line and multi-line comments.
 Single-line comments start with "//" and end with a newline.
 Multi-line comments start with "/_" and end with "_/".
 -   **Statements end with a semicolon :** Each line of instruction is called a statement.
 Every statement must end with a semicolon (;).